aeh1307/mood-tracking/README.md

 The app was at this stadium web based, in order to easily get access on both iOS and Android mobile phones in early testing.

 It is important to note that the app has known bugs.
-These were dealt with, and the app was improved when intergrating it into an open soruce project started by Suresh KUMAR Mukhiya (Phd) at Bergen University College;
+These were dealt with, and the app was improved when intergrating it into an open source project started by Suresh KUMAR Mukhiya (Phd) at Bergen University College;

 - Frontend: https://github.com/sureshHARDIYA/psycometric-mobile
 - Backend: https://github.com/sureshHARDIYA/psycometric